Ethics of torture: Premise

 The basic ethical debate is often presented as a matter of deontological versus utilitarian viewpoint.
 A utilitarian thinker may believe, when the overall outcome of lives saved due to torture are positive, torture can be justified; the intended outcome of an action is held as the primary factor in determining its merit or morality.
 If the outcome of torture resulted in an increase in utility, then a utilitarian would be able to justify that action of torture.
 They look only at whatever maximizes utility, rather than what seems to be right or wrong, based on our own judgements.
-The opposite view is the deontological, from the Greek word deon (duty), which proposes general rules and values that are to be respected regardless of outcome.
+Another view is deontological, from the Greek word deon (duty), which proposes general rules and values that are to be respected regardless of outcome.
 Deontological reasoning, unlike utilitarianism, does not focus solely on the consequences that follow from an action.
 Instead, this moral theory focuses on the rightness or wrongness of actions independently.

 It has been suggested that one of the reasons torture endures is that torture indeed works in some instances to extract information/confession if those who are being tortured are indeed guilty.
-Richard Posner, a highly influential judge on the United States Court of Appeals for the Seventh Circuit, argued that "If torture is the only means of obtaining the information necessary to prevent the detonation of a nuclear bomb in Times Square, torture should be used – and will be used – to obtain the information. ...
+Richard Posner, a judge on the United States Court of Appeals for the Seventh Circuit, argued that "If torture is the only means of obtaining the information necessary to prevent the detonation of a nuclear bomb in Times Square, torture should be used – and will be used – to obtain the information. ...
 No one who doubts that this is the case should be in a position of responsibility."
-However, some experienced intelligence officers have more recently come forward claiming that not only does torture not work, it can result in false information since people undergoing torture will say anything just to make the torture stop.
+However, some experienced intelligence officers have come forward claiming that not only does torture not work, it can result in false information since people undergoing torture will say anything just to make the torture stop.
 Some people also point to neuroscience to demonstrate that torture may further impair a person's ability to tell the truth.

-A utilitarian argument against torture is that the majority of tortures are employed not as a method of extracting information, but as a method of terrorizing and subjugating the population, enabling state forces to dispense with ordinary means of establishing innocence or guilt and with the whole legal apparatus altogether.
-Utilitarians share the belief that the right and moral thing to do in any given situation is the option that promotes the most utility, and if torture is only used in order to hurt people with no gain, then it would not justify the action.
+A utilitarian argument against torture is that torture is most often employed as a method of terrorizing and subjugating the population, not as a method of extracting information.
+This enables state forces to dispense with ordinary means of establishing innocence or guilt and with the whole legal apparatus altogether.
+Utilitarians share the belief that the right and moral thing to do in any given situation is the option that promotes the most happiness, and if torture is only used in order to hurt people with no gain, then it would not justify the action.
 Therefore, it is better that a few individuals be killed by bombers than a much greater number – possibly thousands of innocent people – be tortured and murdered and legal and constitutional provisions destroyed.
 During the investigation of Italian Prime Minister Aldo Moro's kidnapping, General Carlo Alberto Dalla Chiesa reportedly responded to a member of the security services who suggested torture against a suspect, "Italy can survive the loss of Aldo Moro.
 It would not survive the introduction of torture."